Chris35Wills/Help/software_carpentry_bristol_jan_2016/day_2/git_control_more_info.md

 as changes are made, others need to update their repos:
 	need to use "git pull" to get your repo up to date

+Enable "Commit access" for trusted members - you can;t vet commits!
+If you don;t know who is adding and want to vet things, then a different approach is required.

+To vet each commit, a collaborator must clone your repo using web browser, they change their version, make pull request - this then asks you to accept or refute merges - you can annotate their changes too.

+order:

+1. clone (or git fork) ('collaborator')
+2. branch ('collaborator')
+3. make pull request ('collaborator')
+4. person in charge of original accepts or refutes ('owner')

 #.. conflicts
 two collaborators change same file one will push and succeed